DMARC Alignment

 5. If DKIM signs with a service-owned domain, enable custom DKIM for your sender domain in your email delivery service.

-6. Run the DKIM checker again after changing DNS, then send another real test email.
+6. After changing DNS, run the DKIM checker again, then send another real test email.

-> When you are unsure what to fix first, fix DKIM alignment first.
-Make your email delivery service sign with your sender domain, send a test, and confirm the DMARC result changes to pass.
+> When you are not sure what to fix first, fix DKIM alignment first.
+Make your email delivery service sign with your sender domain, send a test email, and confirm the DMARC result changes to pass.

 Related resources:

-- [Sender Domains and Email Authentication](https://mailrith.com/guides/sender-domains-and-authentication.md): Understand the sender domain pieces that alignment compares.
+- [Sender Domains and Email Authentication](https://mailrith.com/guides/sender-domains-and-authentication.md): Understand the sender domain parts that alignment compares.

 - [SPF](https://mailrith.com/guides/spf.md): Understand return-path domains and SPF alignment.